 While an expensive stereo system will give you quality sound, not many students can afford the high price tags.

-After all, setting up a dorm requires spending hundreds on shelving, a laptop, bedding, new clothes and maybe even a fancy new Casper mattress – depending on the hall.
+After all, setting up a dorm requires spending hundreds on shelving, a laptop, bedding, new clothes, and maybe even a more comfortable new Casper mattress – depending on the residence hall.

-Here are four that you should seriously consider.
+Here are four dorm speakers that you should seriously consider.

 1. Cambridge SoundWorks Oontz XL Portable Bluetooth Speaker

-When it comes to sound output, Cambridge SoundWorks have focused a lot on making the bass sound great.
+When it comes to sound output, Cambridge SoundWorks has focused a lot on making the bass sound great.
 This is achieved through the speaker’s three passive bass radiators.

 With two other drivers for high and midrange sounds, the Oontz XL can handle a wide range of music and sound.

-For $99, this is definitely a budget speaker system for students who desire quality.
+For $99, this is a budget speaker system for students who desire quality.

 2. Dayton Audio B652 Speakers with Lepai LP-2020A+ Amp